-- 5 dry biases occur in the Amazon and equatorial Africa in both seasons, weak dry biases occur in central Europe and the eastern part of North America in JJA.
-There are also common strong biases in the equatorial ocean area and wet biases in the south eastern part of Africa in DJF and, at least across the tropics and more generally in DJF.
-The significance of these biases (indicated by shading in Fig. 4) has been assessed using a modified t-test (Zwiers and von Storch, 1995) with a significance level of 0.05; this test accounts for auto-correlation and we use the look up table method to allow for the relatively small - 10 sample size.
-The tropical biases tend to be significant while in the central part of South America in JJA.
-Weak wet biases occur in northern mid-high latitudes the significance varies with season, region and model.
-In DJF significant cold biases cover a larger fraction of the northern mid-high latitudes in ACCESS1.0 than ACCESS1.1but not, while ACCESS1.0 over North Asia in JJA.
-In both simulations the Indian monsoon is severely under-predicted resulting in insufficient evapotranspiration in JJA (K2013).
-Many GCMs including HadGEM, which also uses the UM for its atmospheric component, show systematic biases in - 15 their simulation of monsoonal rainfall and dynamics.

-As for precipitation, there is a similarity in the pattern and sign of the mean screen temperature biases especially in the tropics (Fig. 4). .1 shows small regions of significant positive bias.
-In JJA common (though larger and regionally more significant in ACCESS1.0) warm biases occur across central Europe and the Great Plains of North America.
-These are , coincident with the underestimation of precipitation in these regions ; however in ACCESS1.0 the biases are larger than in

-- 20 ACCESS1.1(not shown but very similar to K2013, Fig. 4b).
-Likewise, the underestimation in rainfall seen in both simulations in significant warm temperature biases in the Indian peninsula, equatorial Africa and part of the Amazon induces the warm temperature biases which are also result from the underestimation in rainfall, enhanced further by a positive feedback between the decrease in evapotranspiration and increased solar radiation due to a deficit in cloud cover fraction (Fig. 3a).
-We note, however that these warm biases are smaller and significant less often when compared with the CRU temperatures rather than - 25 ERAi (not shown), especially for the Amazon region.
-The warm biases which are specific to ACCESS1.0 include those in the high and mid latitudes of Asia and high latitudes of North America in JJA and unexpectedly, a strong bias over Antarctica in DJF.
-The ACCESS1.1 simulation tends to have a warm bias in some mountainous snow covered regions.
-For example, in East Siberia (in DJF in DJF (and larger relative to CRU than ERAi) and Antarctica (in JJA); where the mean winter temperature drops below -20°C, ACCESS1.1 overestimates the daily temperature by up to 5°C over areas of high topography.
-There are - 30 also common and significant cold biases occurring over arid areas of North Africa and the Middle East.-, with the biases generally slightly larger for ACCESS1.1.
-Overall, for the northern mid-latitudes, ACCESS1.1 gives smaller biases relative to ERAi than ACCESS1.0 while in DJF it is not clear that one simulation is less biased than the other.
+Mean screen temperature biases relative to ERAi (Fig. 4) are similar for ACCESS1.0 and ACCESS1.1, at least across the tropics and more generally in DJF.
+The significance of these biases (indicated by shading in Fig. 4) has been assessed using a modified t test (Zwiers and von Storch, 1995) with a significance level of 0.05; this test accounts for autocorrelation and we use the look-up table method to allow for the relatively small sample size.
+The tropical biases tend to be significant, while in the northern mid-high latitudes the significance varies with season, region, and model.
+In DJF significant cold biases cover a larger fraction of the northern mid-high latitudes in ACCESS1.0 than in ACCESS1.1, while ACCESS1.1 shows small regions of significant positive bias.
+In JJA common (though larger and regionally more significant in ACCESS1.0) warm biases occur across central Europe and the Great Plains of North America, coincident with the underestimation of precipitation in these regions (not shown but very similar to K2013, Fig. 4b).
+Likewise, significant warm temperature biases in the Indian peninsula, equatorial Africa, and part of the Amazon also result from the underestimation in rainfall, enhanced further by a positive feedback between the decrease in evapotranspiration and increased solar radiation due to a deficit in cloud cover fraction (Fig. 3a).
+We note, however, that these warm biases are smaller and significant less often when compared with the CRU temperatures rather than ERAi (not shown), especially for the Amazon region.
+The warm biases which are specific to ACCESS1.0 include those in the high and mid latitudes of Asia and high latitudes of North America in JJA and, unexpectedly, a strong bias over Antarctica in DJF.
+The ACCESS1.1 simulation tends to have a warm bias in some mountainous snow-covered regions.
+For example, in East Siberia in DJF (and larger relative to CRU than ERAi) and Antarctica (in JJA), where the mean winter temperature drops below -20°C, ACCESS1.1 overestimates the daily temperature by up to 5°C over areas of high topography.
+There are also common and significant cold biases occurring over arid areas of northern Africa and the Middle East, with the biases generally slightly larger for ACCESS1.1.
+Overall, for the northern mid-latitudes, ACCESS1.1 gives smaller bi-